blburns/PyDock/DOCUMENTATION/getting-started.md

-# Getting Started with Pydock
+# Getting Started with PyDock

-This guide will help you get started with Pydock.
+This guide will help you get started with PyDock.

 ## Prerequisites